atmelino/SDM/README.md

 sudo chmod 755 /mnt/data

+other things that might have helped:

+sudo chgrp -R www-data /mnt/data

+sudo usermod -a -G www-data user

 If you have problems, it helps to look at the error log at /var/log/apache2/error.log

 if you prefer a graphical editor in superuser mode:
 SUDO_EDITOR="gedit -w" sudoedit /etc/apache2/sites-available/000-default.conf